 walata tymateetj: a guide to government records about Aboriginal people in Victoria is a detailed guide for researchers to find and access the wealth of material about Aboriginal Victorians within the Public Record Office Victoria and National Archives’ collections.
 It has been designed to assist Aboriginal people to find records about their family and country, regardless of which collection the records are held in.

 You can pick up a copy free of charge from the Victorian Archives Centre or Ballarat Archives Centre.
-Alternatively you can download the electronic version.
+Alternatively you can download the free electronic version.

 View items in our collections

 Original records from the collections of Public Record Office Victoria and the National Archives can be viewed onsite at the Victorian Archives Centre.
 You can search the catalogues of both Public Record Office Victoria and the National Archives, order records and speak to staff.